 Nonetheless, it’s still important to pay attention to how you feel after watching these shows—after all, you may be watching too much already.
 Medical experts say that there are negative impacts too, and it’s important to note if ever these shows already cause distress and a decline in our mood.

-That said, the next time you need to unwind and take care of yourself, consider turning on a crime documentary and enjoy the benefits it has to offer.
+That said, the next time you need to unwind and take care of yourself, (aside from simply drinking water) consider turning on a crime documentary and enjoy the benefits it has to offer.